JeffRice/reactUI/README.md

 # Server endpoints

 The following are the endpoints provided by the server.

+All routes other than `/login` require that the request contain an `x-auth` header containing the user token returned by the `/login` route.
+Any request not including that header will get a 401 HTTP response.

+The requests
-The requests involving calculations represent a calculation with an object such as the following:
+involving calculations represent a calculation with an object such as the following:

 ```
 {
   "id": "570b04b6-e88e-412a-9352-2c295b783351",
-  "username": "Fred",
   "type": "Blue",
   "foo": -3,
   "bar": 6,